edgedelta/docs/docs/configuration/filters.md

 When this filter is applied, the original JSON is discarded.
 As a result, if the original JSON needs to be fed into another workflow or processor, then Edge Delta recommends that you attach this filter to the processor.

-In the Edge Delta Admin portal, in the visual editor, when you select **extract-json-field** as the filter type, the following fields will appear:
+In the Edge Delta App, in the visual editor, when you select **extract-json-field** as the filter type, the following fields will appear:

 | Parameter | Description | Required or Optional |
 | :--- | :--- | :--- |